jmonlong/manu-vggafannot/manuscript.md

 ### Indexing paths in GAF files

-GAF records are sorted by node ID intervals, so the sorting and indexing algorithm is most efficient and makes sense when node IDs are integers, sorted based on the topology of the pangenome graph.
+GAF records are sorted by node ID intervals, so the sorting and indexing algorithm is most efficient.
+It makes sense when node IDs are integers, sorted based on the topology of the pangenome graph.
 This is the case for pangenomes constructed by minigraph-cactus[@minigraph_cactus], PGGB[@pggb], or `vg construct`[@vg].
 Otherwise, the pangenome graph can be *sorted*, by changing the node IDs, using `vg` or `odgi`[@odgi].
-If the node IDs are sorted integers, a short path through the graph should only traverse nodes with IDs contained in a small interval (see Figure {@fig:index}A).
+If the node IDs are sorted integers, a short path through the graph should only traverse nodes with IDs in a small interval (see Figure {@fig:index}A).
-The main approach of the GAF sorting and indexing approach is to work with those intervals.
+The rationale behind our GAF sorting and indexing approach is to work with those intervals.
 Hence, to sort a GAF file, each path is first parsed to extract the minimum and maximum node IDs (see Figure {@fig:index}B).
-The paths are then sorted first by their minimum ID, and then by their maximum ID.
+The paths are sorted first by their minimum ID, and then by their maximum ID.
-(Nodes are assumed to be short enough that within-node indexing is not required.)
+Nodes are assumed to be short enough that within-node indexing is not required.
-This is similar to the approach used to sort BED or VCF files on linear genomes: they are sorted by sequence name, then start position, then end position.
+This is similar to the approach used to sort BED or VCF files on linear genomes: they are sorted by sequence name, start position, and end position.

 ![
 **Path sorting and indexing using vg and HTSlib/tabix.**
 **A.** A region of pangenome is represented with nodes (containing sequences) in yellow and edges in black.
-The node IDs are topologically sorted integers, ranging here from 23 to 36.
+The node IDs are topologically sorted integers ranging from 23 to 36.
 Three paths are highlighted in red, blue and green.
-**B.** The three paths are written with the GAF syntax, by specifying the orientations (`<`/`>`) and IDs of the traversed nodes.
+**B.** The three paths are written with the GAF syntax, specifying the traversed nodes' orientations (`<`/`>`) and IDs.
 For each path, the node range *n-N*, between the minimum and maximum node IDs, is used for sorting the path.
-**C.** Overview of the workflow to sort a GAF file using `vg gamsort`, compress it with `bgzip` and index using `tabix`.
+**C.** Overview of the workflow: Sort a GAF file using `vg gamsort`, compress it with `bgzip` and index using `tabix`.
 **D.** The small *.tbi* index file helps query slices of the GAF file quickly, and is usable with `tabix`, or `vg` subcommands like `find` or `chunk`.
 ](images/gafindexing.png "GAF indexing"){#fig:index}

 We added a GAF sorting feature to the `vg` toolkit's `gamsort` subcommand, available in `vg` version 1.56 and later (see Figure {@fig:index}C).
-It first sorts chunks of GAF records (e.g. reads), to avoid having to hold the entire set in memory.
+It first sorts chunks of GAF records (e.g. reads), to avoid holding the entire set in memory.
 The sorted chunks are then merged into the final sorted GAF file.
 A sorted GAF file can be compressed in the BGZF format (or *bgzipped*) using `bgzip`.
 The BGZF format is a backwards-compatible extension of the standard gzip format that compresses a file by block to facilitate random access.
-It is used to compress a number of file types popular in bioinformatics, including VCF, BED, and BAM files, and is implemented in HTSlib[@htslib].
+It is widely used to compress several bioinformatics file types, including VCF, BED, and BAM files, and is implemented in HTSlib[@htslib].

 We extended HTSlib[@htslib] to allow indexing bgzipped GAF files.
 Similar to other tab-separated file like VCF or BED, a `gaf` preset was added to `tabix`.
-For BED or VCF, `tabix` extract the interval information from the columns with the sequence name and genomic position[@tabix].
+For BED or VCF, `tabix` extracts the interval information from the columns with the sequence name and genomic position[@tabix].
 In the new `gaf` preset, it instead parses the path information in the GAF file to extract the minimum and maximum node IDs.
-The indexing is then based on this interval, the same as used for the sorting described above.
+The indexing is then based on this interval, as for the sorting described above.

 We tested the GAF sorting and indexing performance on 30X coverage Illumina short reads from HG002.
 The reads were downloaded from `https://s3-us-west-2.amazonaws.com/human-pangenomics/NHGRI_UCSC_panel/HG002/hpp_HG002_NA24385_son_v1/ILMN/downsampled/`.
 We mapped them using `vg giraffe`[@giraffe] on a personalized pangenome[@hapsamp] derived from the HPRC v1.1 Minigraph-Cactus pangenome.
 The aligned reads were first stored in GAM, to allow comparing file size and sorting runtimes against GAF.
-This unsorted GAM file was sorted with `vg gamsort`.
+This unsorted GAM file was sorted using `vg gamsort`.
 In parallel, the unsorted GAM was also converted to a GAF file using `vg convert`, compressed with plain gzip, and sorted using `vg gamsort` with the new GAF sorting mode described above, with BGZF compression from `bgzip`.
-We compared the file sizes and sorting runtimes between both approach.
+We compared the file sizes and sorting runtimes between both approaches.
 The query time was also measured on ten thousand regions of the pangenome, specified as node ID ranges.
 These ranges were created by picking a random starting node position on the reference path and walking 50 steps along that path.
-The commands and details for this benchmarking is available in the `analysis/readsorting` folder of this paper's repository (see [Code and data availability]).
+The commands and details for this benchmarking are available in the `analysis/readsorting` folder of this paper's repository (see [Code and data availability]).

 ### Querying GAF files

-Instead of indexing on a sequence name and genomic position, we can query on a node interval (see Figure {@fig:index}D).
+Instead of querying a sequence name and genomic position, we can query a node interval (see Figure {@fig:index}D).
 In HTSlib, `tabix` was modified to disregard any provided sequence name when querying intervals for a GAF file, and to interpret the values typically used for the *start* and *end* position of genomic coordinates as a node ID interval.

 Commands to query slices of the pangenome in `vg` were also updated.
 The `find` and `chunk` sub-commands now use the updated HTSlib library to extract the appropriate GAF records.
 Internally, these commands identify an initial subgraph, which might correspond to, for example, a genomic interval on the reference path provided by the user.
 This subgraph is then extended with additional *context*, allowing a linear-reference-based query to include non-reference regions of the graph.
-The amount of context is controlled by the user.
+The user controls the amount of context added.
 Finally, the paths (historically reads) overlapping the subgraph nodes are extracted.
-This last step was updated to be able to extract paths in an indexed GAF file using HTSlib.
+This last step was updated to extract paths from an indexed GAF file using HTSlib.
 It is now possible to extract a slice of an indexed GAF file based on node intervals, coordinates on a reference path, a list of coordinates from a BED file, or a user-provided subgraph, as described in the User Guide in the `analysis` folder of this paper's repository (see [Code and data availability]).

 ### Projecting annotations into a pangenome